-IEEE-USA is unit of the Institute of Electrical and Electronics Engineers, Inc. created in 1973 to support the public policy interests of IEEE's U.S. membersis primarily supported by annual assessment members.
+IEEE-USA is a unit of the Institute of Electrical and Electronics Engineers, Inc. It was created in 1973 to support the public policy interests of IEEE's and professional advancement of U.S. members and is primarily supported by annual assessments of its members.

-IEEE-USA's mission as outlined in the IEEE Bylaws is to recommend policies and implement programs specifically intended to serve and benefit the members, the profession, and the public in the United States in appropriate professional areas of economic, ethical, legislative, social and technology policy concern.vision is to serve the IEEE U.S. member best resource for achieving providing an effective voice on policies that promote U.S. prosperity.
+IEEE-USA's mission as outlined in the IEEE Bylaws is to recommend policies and implement programs specifically intended to serve and benefit the members, the profession, and the public in the United States in appropriate professional areas of economic, ethical, legislative, social and technology policy concern.
+Its vision is to serve the IEEE U.S. member as the best resource for achieving professional success and support as well as providing an effective voice on policies that promote U.S. prosperity.

 B. Need for accelerated remedial regulatory action